mariohaya/lesswrong-obsidian-theme/README.md

-# LessWrong Inspired for Obsidian
+# LessWrong Theme for Obsidian

-An unofficial Obsidian theme inspired by the visual style of LessWrong: warm neutral backgrounds, serif-first reading typography, restrained accents, flat UI, and essay-focused spacing.

-This theme is built on top of Minimal Theme by Steph Ango and retains its compatibility-oriented structure while replacing the visual layer.
+Unofficial Obsidian theme inspired by the visual style of LessWrong.
+This theme is built on top of [Minimal Theme](https://github.com/kepano) by Steph Ango.

-## Features

-- Warm, paper-like light theme
-- Serif typography for notes and reading surfaces
-- Narrow, essay-oriented content width
-- Muted reddish-brown accents
-- Flat interface with no decorative shadows
-- Active tabs visually connected to the note surface
-- Subtle inactive tab strip
-- Understated tags, metadata, callouts, tables, and code blocks
-- Minimal-style Obsidian compatibility retained underneath

 ## Installation